58 Cute Thanksgiving Craft Ideas

 The tutorial for this project can be found at Rae Gun Ramblings.
 The methods suggested on the site are for hair clips and napkin holders, but I can imagine this turkey as a lapel pin, gift package adornment, or centerpiece in a wreath.

 5. Felt Leaf Turkey Wreath

-Visit the Happy Clippings site for the tutorial on how to make this felt leaf wreath.
+Visit the Everyday Dishes site for the tutorial on how to make this felt leaf wreath.
 This craft could be a very nice and colorful addition to your Thanksgiving decorations.

 6. Paper Loop Turkey

 This is a super easy turkey craft for the kids to make.
 Find the instructions at Free Kids Crafts and watch how much fun they have making this craft.
 It is a great Thanksgiving art project for the kids to take home to mom and dad.